-Ideal for fall, Fig Preserve Pound Cake Recipe has beautiful warm flavors from fig preserves and spices with a super moist texture and a little crunch from pecans.
+Ideal for fall, Fig Preserve Pound Cake Recipe (Fig Pound Cake) has beautiful warm flavors from fig preserves and spices with a super moist texture and a little crunch from pecans.
 It’s truly a mouthwatering, decadent cake!

 It should not have been so difficult, but the density and sweetness of the fig preserves threw my otherwise successful pound cake measurements for a loop!
 Alas, I finally got it right and I think you’ll love the warm spices and flavor of this pound cake.